2004 Australian Grand Prix

-This race also marked 150th Grand Prix races for McLaren and Mercedes engine partnership since 1995.
+This race also marked the 150th Grand Prix race for the McLaren and Mercedes engine partnership since 1995 and the F1 debut of Jaguar driver Christian Klien.

 Report

 Friday drivers

-The bottom 6 teams in the 2003 Constructors' Championship were entitled to run a third car in free practice on Friday.
+The bottom six teams in the 2003 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.

 Leinders was entered as Third Driver but was refused a superlicence until he completed the required mileage in an F1 car.
 He satisfied this requirement before the next race.

 Qualifying

 Qualifying resulted in a Ferrari one-two, with Juan Pablo Montoya third on the grid for Williams.
 Gianmaria Bruni, Christian Klien and Olivier Panis all failed to set a qualifying time.